BryanKoo/textutil/README.md

 Han character is originated from China but adopted and changed in neighbor countries like Japan and Korea.
 In Unicode, multiple character sets of the so-called CJK languages are mapped into a single set of unified characters, unihan.
 (https://en.wikipedia.org/wiki/Han_unification)
+Unihan_IRGSources.txt in http://www.unicode.org/Public/UCD/latest/ucd/Unihan.zip has the information to identify countries where each han character is used or not.

 * unihan.py has functions as follows
   * is_chinese_unihan() check whether a han character is used in China or not